hynek/structlog/docs/why.rst

   Or the other way round: ``structlog`` comes with a ``logging`` formatter that allows for processing third party log records.
 - Don't format it to a string at all!
   ``structlog`` passes you a dictionary and you can do with it whatever you want.
-  Reported uses cases are sending them out via network or saving them in a database.
+  Reported use cases are sending them out via network or saving them in a database.

 Highly Testable